Dell Storage Center Back End Guide

 ~/templates/cinder-dellsc-config.yaml) and edit it as you see fit.
 The following snippet displays the default contents of this file:

-# A Heat environment file which can be used to enable a # a Cinder Dell Storage Center ISCSI backend, configured via puppet resource_registry: OS::TripleO::Services::CinderBackendDellSc: ../puppet/services/cinder-backend-dellsc.yaml # 1 parameter_defaults: # 2 CinderEnableDellScBackend: true # 3 CinderDellScBackendName: 'tripleo_dellsc' CinderDellScSanIp: '' CinderDellScSanLogin: 'Admin' CinderDellScSanPassword: '' CinderDellScSsn: '64702' CinderDellScIscsiIpAddress: '' CinderDellScIscsiPort: '3260' CinderDellScApiPort: '3033' CinderDellScServerFolder: 'dellsc_server' CinderDellScVolumeFolder: 'dellsc_volume'
+# A Heat environment file which can be used to enable a # a Cinder Dell Storage Center ISCSI backend, configured via puppet resource_registry: OS::TripleO::ControllerExtraConfigPre: ../puppet/extraconfig/pre_deploy/controller/cinder-dellsc.yaml # 1 parameter_defaults: # 2 CinderEnableDellScBackend: true # 3 CinderDellScBackendName: 'tripleo_dellsc' CinderDellScSanIp: '' CinderDellScSanLogin: 'Admin' CinderDellScSanPassword: '' CinderDellScSsn: '64702' CinderDellScIscsiIpAddress: '' CinderDellScIscsiPort: '3260' CinderDellScApiPort: '3033' CinderDellScServerFolder: 'dellsc_server' CinderDellScVolumeFolder: 'dellsc_volume'

-cinder-backend-dellsc.yaml.
-The director uses this template to load the necessary resources for configuring the back end.
+cinder-dellsc.yaml.
+This is the template that the Director should use to load the necessary resources for configuring the back end.
 By default, the parameter specifies the path to

 - The parameter_defaults section contains your back end definition.
 Specifically, it contains the parameters that the Director should pass to the resources defined in

 - The CinderEnableDellScBackend: true line instructs the Director to use the puppet manifests necessary for the default configuration of a Dell Storage Center back end.
 This includes defining the volume driver that the Block Storage service should use (specifically,